-GENEVA — With his one-day visit to Switzerland, Pope Francis encouraged Christians to rally for peace and justice, focusing attention on one of the world’s oldest and largest international organizations: the Roman Catholic Church.
+GENEVA (AN) — With his one-day visit to Switzerland, Pope Francis encouraged Christians to rally for peace and justice, focusing attention on one of the world's oldest and largest international organizations: the Roman Catholic Church.

 Francis's visit to Geneva, an epicenter of international organizations that hosts the United Nations' European headquarters, was the centerpiece of an ecumenical commemoration for the 70th anniversary of another international organization, the World Council of Churches.

 Swiss President Alain Berset gave the pope a red carpet welcome to Geneva, one of the first cities to accept the Protestant Reformation in the early 16th century.
 Francis held an ecumenical prayer service in the chapel of WCC's Ecumenical Center.
 The pope's visit marked WCC's founding in 1948, and he encouraged Christians to rally for peace and justice.